joseeenrique/Readme-Generator/Develop/README.md

 [Contribution](#contribution)

 ## Title:
-weather app
+team profile generator
 ## Description
-our page is able to populate weather information for cities being searched
+with help of this command based page you will be able to create new employee profiles with contact information
 ## Installation
 undefined
 ## Usage
-you will type in desired city or state in the "Search" bar and weather details will generate
+answer the questions to get a profile created
 ## License

 ## Contribution
-none
+n/a